ckan/ckan/doc/maintaining/cli.rst

      export CKAN_INI=\ |/path/to/ckan.ini|

   You can still run the ckan command in the same directory as the CKAN config file when the config file is named 'development.ini'.
 You will not be required to use --config or -c in this case.
-This will eventually be phased out in further releases of CKAN
+However this usage is deprecated and will be phased out in a future CKAN release.

   .. parsed-literal::